MostafaAtef96/the_complete_app_by_appbrewery/README.md

 ### Notes
 * Image was downloaded from pngwing.com
-* I have added a text child to buttons in the home screen representing the Magic Scale.
+* I have added a text child to buttons in the home screen representing the Music Scale.

 ## Packages
 * [RFlutter Alert](https://pub.dev/packages/rflutter_alert) v1.0.6